-Rachel Weisz is Expecting at 48!
+Brigitte Nielsen is Expecting at 54!
 Everything to Know About Getting Pregnant in Your Late 40s

 What Are the Risks of Fertility Treatments?

-Williams says that in some ways, egg donation poses less of a risk to mothers than IVF.
-“The risks with egg donation are actually quite minimal.
-The main risk we worry about in women who are going through assisted reproductive technology is higher-order multiples,” he says, referring to women who end up pregnant with triplets or more.
+Williams says that in general, egg donation poses less of a risk to mothers than IVF.
+“The risks with egg donation are actually quite minimal, [while] the main risk we worry about in women who are going through assisted reproductive technology is higher-order multiples,” he says, referring to women who end up pregnant with triplets or more.

-While donor eggs are more likely to be chromosomally normal so they only transfer one at a time, women over the age of 40 who go through IVF “would typically need to have the embryos genetically tested before they’re put in to make sure they’re healthy.
+That’s because donor eggs are more likely to be chromosomally normal so doctors only transfer one at a time, while women over the age of 40 who go through IVF “would typically need to have the embryos genetically tested before they’re put in to make sure they’re healthy.
 If she doesn’t do that there’s often more embryos put in, because there’s a very low likelihood that they would all be normal,” thus leading to the risk of having multiples.

 Thinking about becoming famous and having a child at 50?
 You’re in luck, Williams says: “Egg freezing technology has really advanced a lot…which means the success for that has improved a lot, and so that’s becoming an option more and more for young women to do when they’re thinking about the future.”